Moving to Lake Chapala, Mexico

 When we asked expats and global nomads about the quality of medical care in Lake Chapala, they replied:

 "Lake Chapala offers a wide range of medical services for both locals and expatriates.
 The area is home to a number of private clinics and hospitals, as well as a public hospital.
 These facilities offer a range of services, including general practice, specialist care, emergency services, and diagnostic testing.
 Many of the private clinics and hospitals are staffed by bilingual doctors and nurses, making it easier for expatriates to access medical care.
-Additionally, the area is home to a number of pharmacies, providing access to medications and other medical supplies," commented one expat who moved to Lake Chapala.
+Additionally, the area is home to a number of pharmacies, providing access to medications and other medical supplies," stated one expat who made the move to Lake Chapala.

 About the Author